naingaunglwin-dev/JsGuessGame/README.md

 # Random Number Guessing Game With JavaScript

 # Introduction
 This is a simple random number guessing game created using JavaScript.
-There are two ways to use it: by cloning the repo or by downloading the files.
+There are two ways to use it.

-There is 2 ways to use.
+Two ways to use.
 * Cloning the Repo
 * Downloading the Files